VernierST/godirect-examples/python/vpython_examples/readme.md

 ## Getting Started Requirements

 The VPython examples are located in the /vpython_examples/ folder.
-Just like the 'getting_started' examples, they use the local module named `gdx` that can be found in the [../gdx/](../gdx) folder
+Just like the 'getting_started' examples, these examples use the local module named `gdx`.
+A copy of `gdx` is included with the vpython examples so that Python can easily find this module.

 The VPython module must be installed to run the examples.
 Run the following command in Powershell or Command Prompt to install the VPython module: